oneconvergence/dkube-examples-internal/tensorflow/classification/mnist/digits/README.md

 5. Select Versioning as DVS
 6. Select Dataset store as default
 7. Select Dataset Source as Git
-8. Paste link https://github.com/oneconvergence/dkube-examples/tree/2.0.7/tensorflow/classification/mnist/digits/classifier/data in the URL text box
+8. Paste link https://github.com/oneconvergence/dkube-examples/tree/2.1.5/tensorflow/classification/mnist/digits/classifier/data  in the URL text box.
 9. Enter branch name or version  in Branch text-box
 10. Click the Add Dataset button..
 11. Dataset will be created and imported in Dkube.
 Progress of import can be seen.